jeffgerickson/1dct/md/35-stuff-we-didnt-do.md

 **Theorem:**
 _An equilibrium stress $\omega$ for an ordered framework $(\Sigma,p)$ induces a reciprocal framework $(\Sigma^*, p^*)$ if and only if $\omega$ is a reciprocal stress for $(\Sigma,p)$.
 Conversely, any reciprocal framework $(\Sigma^*,p^*)$ defines a unique reciprocal stress $\omega$ for $(\Sigma, p)$._

 Notice that this theorem describes restrictions on both the stress $\omega$ and the rotation system defining $\Sigma$.
-The same stress $\omega$ can be reciprocal for some rotations systems but not others.
+The same stress $\omega$ can be reciprocal for some rotation systems but not others.

-### The Petrie Cube(?) {-}

-As a simple example of a non-planar ordered framework, consider the _Petrie cube_.
-The Petrie cube is a map of the torus with eight vertices, twelve edges, and four hexagonal faces, whose underlying graph is identical to the graph of the cube.
-Each face of the Petrie cube is bounded by the cycle obtained by deleting two opposite vertices of the cube graph.
-Equivalently, the Petrie cube is the map obtained from the standard cube by reversing the rotation system at four independent vertices.

-Unfortunately, the only way to establish a reciprocal stress on a planar drawing of the Petrie cube is to collapse each pair of opposite vertices to a single point.
-Let $p,q,r,s$ be any four points in the plane.
-We can draw the Petrie cube with one pair of opposite faces at each of these points, two coincident edges between each pair of those points, and with faces $pqrpqr$, $prsprs$, $psqpsq$, and $srqsrq$.
-The reciprocal drawing also looks like a tetrahedron with doubled edges, but now with two copies of each triangular face, and with degenerate hexagons as vertex figures.
-The dual map of the Petrie cube is the _Petrie octahedron_, whose underlying graph is the same as the Platonic octahedron, but whose faces are hexagons bouncing back and forth between pairs of parallel faces.

 ### Polyhedral Lifts of Non-planar Frameworks {-}